Attorney John Eastman surrenders to authorities on charges in Georgia 2020 election subversion case

 ATLANTA (AP) — John Eastman, the conservative attorney who pushed a plan to keep Donald Trump in power, turned himself in to authorities Tuesday on charges in the Georgia case alleging an illegal plot to overturn the former president's 2020 election loss.

 Eastman was booked at the Fulton County jail before being released by authorities.
-He’s expected later face a judge to be arraigned in the sprawling racketeering case brought last week.
+He’s expected to have an arraignment set in the coming weeks in the sprawling racketeering case.

-Eastman is charged alongside former President Donald Trump and 17 others, who are accused by Fulton County District Attorney Fani Willis of scheming to subvert the will of Georgia voters in a desperate bid to keep Democrat Joe Biden out of the White House.
+He was indicted last week alongside Trump and 17 others, who are accused by Fulton County District Attorney Fani Willis of scheming to subvert the will of Georgia voters in a desperate bid to keep Joe Biden out of the White House.

-Eastman wrote a memo laying out steps Vice President Mike Pence could take to interfere in the counting of electoral votes while presiding over Congress’ joint session on Jan.
-6 in order to keep Trump in office.
+Eastman said in a statement provided by his lawyers that he was surrendering Tuesday “to an indictment that should never have been brought.”
+He lambasted the indictment for targeting “attorneys for their zealous advocacy on behalf of their clients” and said each of the 19 defendants was entitled to rely on the advice of lawyers and past legal precedent to challenge the results of the election.

-The indictment alleges that Eastman and others pushed to put in place a slate of "alternate" electors falsely certifying that Trump won, and tried to pressure Pence into rejecting or delaying the counting of legitimate electoral votes for Biden.
+The indictment alleges that Eastman and others pushed to put in place a slate of "alternate" electors falsely certifying that Trump won and tried to pressure Pence into rejecting or delaying the counting of legitimate electoral votes for Biden, a Democrat.

-Eastman’s legal team has said the indictment “sets out activity that is political, but not criminal.”

-“Lawyers everywhere should be sleepless over this latest stunt to criminalize their advocacy.
-This is a legal cluster-bomb that leaves unexploded ordinance for lawyers to navigate in perpetuity,” his attorneys said in a statement.
+Bail bondsman Scott Hall, who was accused of participating in a breach of election equipment in rural Coffee County, also turned himself in to the Fulton County Jail on Tuesday morning.

+Trump's bond has been set at $200,000, and he has said he will surrender to authorities in Fulton County on Thursday.

-ATLANTA (AP) — Former Justice Department lawyer Jeffrey Clark and former Georgia Republican Party chair David Shafer, who were indicted last week along with former President Donald Trump, have filed paperwork to transfer the case to federal court.
+Two other defendants, former Justice Department lawyer Jeffrey Clark and former Georgia Republican Party chair David Shafer, have filed paperwork to transfer the case to federal court.

-Fulton County District Attorney Fani Willis last week obtained a 41-count indictment against Trump and 18 other people, who are accused of participating in a wide-ranging conspiracy to overturn his narrow election loss in Georgia in the November 2020 general election.
-Trump's bond has been set at $200,000 and he has said he will surrender to authorities in Fulton County on Thursday.

 Lawyers for Clark argued in a court filing Monday that he was a high-ranking Justice Department official and the actions described in the indictment “relate directly to his work at the Justice Department as well as with the former President of the United States.”
 Shafer's attorneys argued that his conduct “stems directly from his service as a Presidential Elector nominee.”